-There are multiple ways to easily send and receive money in Korea but these will largely depend on the provider you decide to use.
+There are multiple ways to easily send and receive money in Korea, but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about the best ways to send money to South Korea.

 There are three main remittance channels to South Korea.
-You can either use banks, online money transfer providers or in-person cash transfer services.
+You can use banks, online money transfer providers, or in-person cash transfer services.
 The choice of the channel depends on the cost, accessibility, reliability, and transparency.

-Through online money transfers services, you can send money directly to bank accounts or cash pickup locations in Korea.
+You can send money directly to bank accounts or cash pickup locations in Korea through online money transfers services.
 The good news is that you do not need to have a bank account in the host country to use the service.
 All you need is to set up an account, have it verified, fill in the transfer details, pay for your transfer and send.

 Western Union and MoneyGram are the two biggest brands in the agent-based cash transfer channel.
-They also allow for internet-based money transfer.
-These two money transfer operators have agents located in different parts of the world including banks, independent stores, and self-service counters.
+They also allow for internet-based money transfers.
+These two money transfer operators have agents located in different parts of the world, including banks, independent stores, and self-service counters.

 The fees you’ll pay when using this channel comprise the transfer payment method fee and the exchange rate margin.
 For instance, when transferring money from the UK to South Korea, Western Union allows up to a maximum of 5,208.18 GBP at a fee of 85 GBP.
 MoneyGram charges a fee of 3.99 GBP.
 While both operators transfer in USD, MoneyGram has a better exchange rate than Western Union.
 The available payout option is a cash pickup.